 Being a cordless upright vacuum is another thing that really impressed me with the AirRam – and the fact that it has a really long run time.
-The good folks at Gtech says the run time is enough to clean an average house two times, but with both floors of my house being carpeted I found it easier just to charge it after each use – besides, the kids love to use it and they never remember to charge it.
+The good folks at Gtech say the run time is enough to clean an average house two times, but with both floors of my house being carpeted I found it easier just to charge it after each use – besides, the kids love to use it and they never remember to charge it.
 As it stands though, during testing I turned it on, flipped it over, and let it run once fully charged – the battery lasted an impressive 47 minutes, which is a hell of a lot longer than I expected it to.
 I’ve used cordless spot vacuums that had a lot less run time than that.
-Now for those that need a little history lesson, ten years ago Gtech brought the world its first battery powered floor cleaner – it looks like they’ve learned quite a bit since then.
-Yes a lot of that can be attributed to how much better Lithium Ion batteries are compared to the batteries of ten years ago – but don’t let that take anything away from how well they make them work.
+Now for those that need a little history lesson, ten years ago Gtech brought the world its first battery-powered floor cleaner – it looks like they’ve learned quite a bit since then.
+Yes, a lot of that can be attributed to how much better Lithium-Ion batteries are compared to the batteries of ten years ago – but don’t let that take anything away from how well they make them work.

-Now looking at the slim body and seeing how light weight the AirRam is, one could easily make the assumption that its capacity to hold dirt would be as miniscule as its own frame, and you know what they say about making assumptions… Gtech claims that because of the compression of the “bails” that the AirRam can hold as much dirt as a Dyson DC24, and after using it I am inclined to believe them.
+Now looking at the slim body and seeing how lightweight the AirRam is, one could easily make the assumption that its capacity to hold dirt would be as minuscule as its own frame, and you know what they say about making assumptions… Gtech claims that because of the compression of the “bails” the AirRam can hold as much dirt as a Dyson DC24, and after using it I am inclined to believe them.
 It can do my living room and dining room before needing to be emptied – now before you go saying “wait, that’s only two rooms!”, let me explain my house’s composition.

 So what are some of the downsides to the AirRam?
 Well for starters, there are no hoses or attachments, so if you need to get underneath something like a couch or entertainment center, you will undoubtedly need to have another vacuum on hand.
 It is an extreme annoyance, and one of the main things that will keep the AirRam from being truly perfect.
-I would much rather have a “one stop” cleaning solution.
-Another thing is that while the “bails” are great once they’re in the plastic, as soon as you go to dump them they fall apart like you would expect.
-Now this wouldn’t be much of a big deal except Gtech makes it seem like once they’re in the “bail” form they’ll be neat and tidy.
+I would much rather have a “one-stop” cleaning solution.
+Another thing is that while the “bails” are great once they’re in the plastic, as soon as you go to dump them they fall apart as you would expect.
+Now, this wouldn’t be much of a big deal except Gtech makes it seem like once they’re in the “bail” form they’ll be neat and tidy.
 Another thing that, while not a negative per se, was incredibly comical to me was that the AirRam software can be used to track your caloric output from sweeping.
-I’m not really sure the use of this since you would be burning calories no matter what vacuum you used, so it ends up feeling a bit gimmicky.
+I’m not really sure about the use of this since you would be burning calories no matter what vacuum you used, so it ends up feeling a bit gimmicky.
 Lastly, the Gtech AirRam is unfortunately not sold in the US yet.
 Across the pond in the UK?
 Go ahead and grab yourself one, but for the rest of us over here (minus the lucky few like myself who were sent one) it’s a waiting game to see when they bring it over.

 The Bottom Line: If you’re anywhere but the UK, keep your eyes out for news of the AirRam coming to your area – it’s lightweight form and heavy duty cleaning abilities make it a definite keeper, just don’t expect it to handle all of your cleaning needs.